 Ending a Fixed Term Tenancy Agreement

-Fixed term tenancies have a end date specified on the tenancy agreement.
+Fixed-term tenancies have an end date specified on the tenancy agreement.
 If the tenancy is no more than 90 days (about three months), you must leave the property by the date specified.

 Disputes in your house or flat?

-There are many ways to avoid disputes between between flatmates, tenants and landlords, but the best way is by having a clear tenancy agreement or flat/house share agreement that is written.
+There are many ways to avoid disputes between flatmates, tenants and landlords, but the best way is by having a clear tenancy agreement or flat/houseshare agreement that is written.
 Although verbal agreements are still valid, written agreements are far more reliable.
 Plus, it is against the law for a landlord and tenant to not have a tenancy agreement.